OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Check Datastore Capacity During Image Create
 ================================================================================

 We fixed and synchronized usage of the ``no_check_capacity`` flag across all APIs (XML-RPC, CLI, Ruby, Java, Python).
 Now it works as described in the :ref:`XML-RPC API documentation <api>`.
-If you are using Ruby, Java or Python binding please make sure it works as intended.
+If you are using this flag in any of the API bindings provided for OpenNebula please make sure you update your code.